sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/solutions.md

 ## Solutions

-1. Write a `user.js` file with a User model with embedded Tweet model.
+1. Write a `user.js` file with a User model with embedded Tweet.

   ```js
     var mongoose = require('mongoose');